 - Stir and let cook for 1 minute.

-- Remove from the boiling water and immediately plunge in the ice water to stop the cooking process and maintain the vibrant green color.
+- Remove from the boiling water and immediately plunge in the ice bath to stop the cooking process and maintain the vibrant green color.

 - Continue with the additional vegetables that you want to cook.

-- Once all vegetables are blanched, store in the correct containers until you are ready to assemble your platter.
+- Once you blanche the vegetables, store in the correct containers until you are ready to assemble your platter.